nykevinwong/leetcode-review/interview-prep-notes/javascript-200-questions.md

 ```javascript
 let x = undefined;
 ```

 # Function Scope vs Block Scope
+Javascript has a function scope.
+A variable declared with var/let keyword insid a javascript function can only be accessed inside the function, not outisde the function. if a variable name declared insde a function is also delcared outside the function, both outside block and function block have their own copies of the variable with the same name.

 ## Function Scope
 ```javascript
 funciton a() { let x= 10; }